barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 > 1. At the end of the manuscript, the authors claimed that for a distance (between the NP and the analytes ) of d = 0.5 nm the redshift of the peak 0.75 nm; but it seems at this regime the nonlocal effect could kick in Ref.[Nature Commun.
 5, 3809 (2014)].

 #### Reply
-According to the reference cited by the referee, the model presented by the authors has a validity domain.
-For the case of metallic Ag and Au nanoparticles, the authors say: "We point out that our diffusive model is valid for structural dimensions exceeding the mean-free path that in pure single crystals can be of the order of 100 nm for Ag and Au... " In our case the nanoparticles are of 8nm of radius and the interactions are between a metallic nanoparticle and a protein that doesn't generate plasmons.
+The reviewer cites a reference that describes a model for non-local optical response when two metallic nanoparticles are close together.
+This model has a validity domain that is at a different length scale compared to our problem.
+For example, for Au and Ag nanpoarticles, the authors say "We point out that our diffusive model is valid for structural dimensions exceeding the mean-free path that in pure single crystals can be of the order of 100 nm for Ag and Au... ", whereas in our case the scatterer has a radius of 8nm.
+Moreover, the reference uses the model for interacting metallic nanoparticles, and our simulations contain only one metallic nanoparticle with biomolecules, which do not generate plasmons.

 #### Modifications